poliandro/pyroblack/docs/source/topics/advanced-usage.rst

 .. tip::

-    Every available high-level method in Pyrofork is built on top of these raw functions.
+    Every available high-level method in pyroblack is built on top of these raw functions.

 Invoking Functions
 ------------------

-Unlike the :doc:`methods <../api/methods/index>` found in Pyrofork's API, which can be called in the usual simple way, functions to be invoked from the raw Telegram API have a different way of usage.
+Unlike the :doc:`methods <../api/methods/index>` found in pyroblack's API, which can be called in the usual simple way, functions to be invoked from the raw Telegram API have a different way of usage.

 First of all, both :doc:`raw functions <../telegram/functions/index>` and :doc:`raw types <../telegram/types/index>`